Southern & Silverton Rail: Inauguration

+The line opened on 12 January 1888 with its eastern terminus in Broken Hill and the western terminus at Burns railway station, immediately adjacent to the state border.

-The line the line opened on 12 January 1888.
-Initially using hired South Australian Railways Y class locomotives, until it received its own locomotives.
-By the end of 1888, it had concluded a deal for the South Australian Railways to operate the main line services with Silverton servicing the various mines and sidings in Broken Hill.
-On 1 July 1893, Silverton resumed operating mainline services.
+By the end of 1888, the company had concluded a deal for the South Australian Railways to operate main line services while the company serviced the various mines and sidings in Broken Hill; the arrangement ceased in 1893.

 In August 1899, the New South Wales Government Railways (NSWGR) purchased the Tarrawingee Tramway.
-As it was isolated and to a different gauge from the rest of its operations, the NSWGR contracted Silverton to operate services until the line closed in 1931.
+Since it was isolated and to a different gauge from the rest of its operations, the NSWGR contracted Silverton to operate services until the line closed in 1931.